Ayam Cemani: Things To Know Before Buying

 1. Extremely Good-Looking

-Some people refer to the Ayam Cemani as the ‘Lamborgini in poultry’, and they’re not entirely wrong.
+Some people refer to the Ayam Cemani as the ‘Lamborghini of poultry’, and they’re not entirely wrong.
 A purebred Ayam Cemani is gorgeous, with its extremely dark color and proud upright stand.

 They’re not (yet) recognized by the American Poultry Association, so no breed standards are found.
-But the Ayam Cemani Breeders Association filed a draft standard to the APA, but until today the breed is not recognized.
+The Ayam Cemani Breeders Association filed a draft standard with the APA, but until today, the breed has not been recognized.

 It’s believed the Ayam Cemani occurred by selective breeding wild landrace chickens with a natural mutation, the black pigmentation.